ahbarnett/mpspack/README.md

 ### Alex Barnett 4/12/16.
 Version 1.4

-MPSpack is a user-friendly and fully object-oriented MATLAB toolbox that implements the method of particular solutions, nonpolynomial FEM, the method of fundamental solutions, and integral equation methods, for the efficient and highly accurate solution of Laplace eigenvalue problems, interior/exterior Helmholtz boundary-value problems (e.g. wave scattering), periodic diffraction problems, and related PDE problems, on piecewise-homogeneous 2D domains.
+MPSpack is a user-friendly and fully object-oriented MATLAB toolbox that implements the method of particular solutions (aka Trefftz or nonpolynomial FEM, including the method of fundamental solutions, Fourier--Bessel local expansions, singular corner expansions), and integral equation methods (including some basic corner handling), for the efficient and often spectrally-accurate solution of Laplace eigenvalue problems, interior/exterior Helmholtz boundary-value problems (e.g. wave scattering), periodic diffraction problems, and related PDE problems, on piecewise-homogeneous 2D domains.

-Version 1.0 was released in 2009.
-Since then it has settled into a repository for a variety of new numerical methods developed for corner domains, periodic problems, and high-frequency Dirichlet and Neumann eigenvalue problems.
+Version 1.0 was released in 2009, and co-authored with Timo Betcke.
+Since then I have been the main developer; it has settled into a repository for a variety of new numerical methods developed for corner domains, periodic problems, and high-frequency Dirichlet and Neumann eigenvalue problems, enabling this research to be *reproducible*.
 It is stable and will not have much future development.
-Instead I expect to release a replacement package for integral equations.
+Instead I and colleagues expect to release a replacement package for integral equations.

-*This work was supported by the National Science Foundation under grants DMS-0811005 and DMS-1216656, and Engineering and Physical Sciences Research Council Grant EP/H00409/1.
-It includes codes by
+*I am grateful for the support of the National Science Foundation under grants DMS-0811005 and DMS-1216656; and Betcke for support of the Engineering and Physical Sciences Research Council Grant EP/H00409/1.
+We also are thankful for the inclusion of codes by
+V. Rokhlin, L. N. Trefethen,
-V. Rokhlin, A. Pataki, Z. Gimbutas, S. Hawkins, and several others.*
+A. Pataki, Z. Gimbutas, D. M. Schwarz, S. Hawkins, B. Gustavsson, and several others.*

 ## Requirements